miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 Please see the Run Scanner readme for setup instructions.

 Once complete, edit `$CATALINA_HOME/conf/Catalina/localhost/miso.properties` of the MISO Tomcat server and set `miso.runscanner.urls` to the URL of the Run Scanner instance.
 It is possible to set up multiple run scanners managing different sequencers and add all the URLs to `miso.properties`.
-Restart MISO.
+If you are adding Run Scanner to a previously-established MISO environment, restart MISO.

 # Building the Application